Hanging baskets, planters and tubs

 - Some birds, such as the spotted flycatcher, will sometimes nest in hanging baskets.

-How window boxes can make good habitats
+How window boxes can become habitats

 Window boxes can be good for wildlife.
 Even if you don’t have a garden you can still plant one up, and you’ll get a great view of the small creatures that visit.